studio1902/statamic-peak/docs/docs/getting-started/installation.md

 ## Installation via the CLI

+Make sure you [update the Statamic CLI](https://github.com/statamic/cli#updating-the-cli-tool) to v2.5 or newer.

 The easiest way to install Statamic together with Peak is to use the [official CLI](https://github.com/statamic/cli).
 Install the CLI by running `composer global require statamic/cli` and for each project just run `statamic new my-site studio1902/statamic-peak`.

 ## Windows users